A MacBook Pro Retina SSD is easily exchangeable for a bigger and faster model. There are currently two options that make sense:

 Suitable memory for all MacBook Retina with SD card slot

 You want more memory, but you don’t want to use the screw driver?
 Then there’s a smart alternative for the MacBook Retina’s 13″ and 15″ SD card slot.
 Transcend offers memory expansions that can easily be plugged into the slot for the SD card and still offer up to 95 MB/s speed.
-The expansion is available in 64, 128 and 256 GB capacity.
+The expansion is available in 64, 128, 256, 512 GB and 1 TB capacity and also works in 14″ and 16″ MacBook Pros.

 If you want to save or have even more capacity (up to 400 GB current), you can also buy an adapter and the matching micro SD card separately.
 Then for 200 GB storage only pays around 60 dollars, for 400 GB as micro SD card you’ll pay around 160 dollars.